bashrc2/LKMPG/5.13.8/LKMPG-5.13.8.md

 consider running the examples within a test distro on a virtual machine.
 If you mess anything up then you can easily reboot or restore the VM.

-There are a number of cases in which you may want to load your module into a precompiled running kernel, such as the ones shipped with common Linux distros, or a kernel you have compiled in the past.
+There are cases in which you may want to load your module into a precompiled running kernel, such as the ones shipped with common Linux distros, or a kernel you have compiled in the past.
 In certain circumstances you could require to compile and insert a module into a running kernel which you are not allowed to recompile, or on a machine that you prefer not to reboot.
 If you can\'t think of a case that will